spencerwozniak/fishbot/README.md

 ### First time setup
 - Make sure Python 3.x is installed
-- Run install.bat
+- Run `install.bat`
+- See "Notes" section if the script does not initially work.

 ### To use
+- Make sure game is full screen
 - Go to fishing location
 - Pull out rod
-- Run main.py
+- Run `main.py`
 - Go back to game

 ### To stop
 - Hit ESC in game
 - Go to CMD and hit CTRL+C

-## How it works
+## Notes
 This script works by detecting color changes of a pixel that is specific to fishing.
 The loop for fishing is shown in the code below.
 ```
 while True: # While rod is casted